Club Soda vs. Tonic Water: Who Wins In The Battle Of The Mixers?

 Choosing between club soda and tonic water really comes down to the flavour profile you’re after.

 Want something light and crisp without too much interference?
-Club soda’s your buddy.
+Club soda’s your choice.

 Need a mixer with a bit more personality?
 Tonic water got your back.